zannloo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to exit ProfBook
+1. User requests to exit ProfBook.
 2. ProfBook stores all data and closes application.

    Use case ends.